nip3o/economeep/README.rst

 supported in the Python standard library as well as in Javascript).

 The standard Django ORM will be used, with a traditional PostgreSQL database as storage backend.
-Authentication will be handled via OAuth, using ``django-oauth-backend``.
+Authentication will be handled via some OAuth-based service/services such as Facebook, using ``django-social-auth``.

 On the client side, AngularJS and jQuery will be used.
 I have previously used jQuery quite a lot, but I am especially keen on getting to know how